 - Managing databases: Data scientists are often responsible for working with databases to ensure that data can be accessed and understood by their colleagues.
 Many data scientists use SQL to extract data from databases so that they can use it for analyses or model building.

 - Turning insights into recommendations: By using data to gain insights into areas of marketing, research, and development, data scientists often inform other departments on what they need to know and how to perform their jobs more effectively.
+They can also use data to help companies learn more about their customers and provide personalized recommendations for similar content and products.
+Check out our Build a Recommender System skill path to learn how.

 What you do on the job as a data scientist differs from company to company and industry to industry.
 Other factors include what team you were assigned to and the age of the company.